russellmatt66/russellmatt66.github.io/_fusion/2024-07-8-idealmhd.md

 \textbf{T} = \rowvec{\vec{F} \\ \vec{G} \\ \vec{H}}
 $$

-&nbsp;&nbsp;&nbsp;&nbsp;Lastly, $\nabla$ is the gradient.
+&nbsp;&nbsp;&nbsp;&nbsp;Lastly, $\nabla$ is the [gradient](../_math/2024-07-16_gradients).
 The gradient is a special kind of vector that points in the direction of a function's maximum possible change.
 If you are familiar with vector calculus, then you are familiar with $\nabla$.
 There are all kinds of mathematical tricks that we can play with $\nabla$, and these tricks are the sleight of hand that makes up the shell game which is classical physics.
+People that like to memorize things study medicine, not physics, so the best way to play these tricks is to write them in [index notation](../_math/2024-07-15_indexnotation) as this allows one to derive them just from a basic understanding of a [few mathematical tools](../_math/2024-07-15_indexnotation/#deriving-vector-identities).

+#### Deriving Ideal MHD
+All MHD models begin from a set of fluid equations, and all fluid equations begin by taking a set of moments of a kinetic equation, with a suitable means of closing this infinite process.
+The two most popular schemes for creating these fluid equations are the **5N-moment** model, and **13N-moment** model.
+The *N* in these names refers to the number of kinetic equations at the basis of this procedure, i.e., the number of species of particle your fluid is considered to be composed of, and the numeric literal refers to the number of fluid variables the model results in.
+5N models are the most basic kind, describing the flux of mass, momentum, and energy in the medium using variables for the density, velocity, and energy.
+13N models go a step further to model the flux of heat.